cksystemsteaching/selfie/README.md

 3. a *use* which either obtains the value of a variable or invokes a procedure.
 In particular, the occurrence of `identifier` in the rule for `factor` obtains the current value of a global variable or a local variable or formal parameter of a procedure.
 The occurrence of `identifier` in the rule for `call` invokes the code of a procedure.

+The following C\* program features all of the above:

 ```c
 uint64_t x = 42;